SQweb-team/Multipass-SDK-PHP/README.md

 ###Using Composer (Recommended)

 1. In your project root, execute `composer require sqweb/sdk_php` ;
-2. You need to create a file named ".env" at the root of your project.
+2. Create a file named `.env` at the root of your project, or edit it if you already have one.
-3. In this file, please copy and paste the following piece of code (this is the default configuration) and set the variable `SQW_ID_SITE` with your own website ID:
+3. In `.env`, copy and paste the following piece of code (this is the default configuration) and set the variable `SQW_ID_SITE` with your own website ID:
 ```php
 SQW_ID_SITE=YOUR_WEBSITE_ID
 SQW_DEBUG=false